Comparison

 - When should I choose optimate over llama.cpp?

-- Choose optimate over llama.cpp when optimate is primarily Python; llama.cpp is C++; License: optimate is Apache-2.0, llama.cpp is MIT; OptiMate and llama.cpp both focus on optimizing LLMs, but they use different programming languages (Python vs C/C++); Tags unique to optimate: llm, ai, artificial-intelligence, large-language-models; Also covers LLM Frameworks, Model Training.
+- Choose optimate over llama.cpp when optimate is primarily Python; llama.cpp is C++; License: optimate is Apache-2.0, llama.cpp is MIT; OptiMate and llama.cpp both focus on optimizing LLMs, but they use different programming languages (Python vs C/C++); Tags unique to optimate: ai, analytics, artificial-intelligence, deeplearning; Also covers Model Training; When you need optimization techniques for enhancing inference costs by leveraging state-of-the-art approaches that couple your AI models with hardware like GPUs and CPUs through tools such as Speedスター.

 - When should I avoid llama.cpp?